Introducing Royal Gorongosa

 Getting to Royal Gorongosa is easy with flights from either Nelspruit (2hrs) or Johannesburg (1hr20mins) to Beira.
 From Beira it’s just a short 30min flight in a light aircraft to the Chitengo landing strip inside Gorongosa National Park.

-Royal Gorongosa will be an exclusive tented camp situated in the eastern part of Gorongosa National Park and have just eight immaculately styled luxury tents (including one two-bedroom family tent).
-Each tent will be 86 square metres excluding a vast deck with a private plunge pool and a gazebo.
+Royal Gorongosa will be an exclusive tented camp situated in the eastern part of Gorongosa National Park and have just eight immaculately styled luxury tents (six Luxury tents and two, two-bedroom Royal Suites).
+Each tent will include a vast deck with a private plunge pool and a gazebo.
 Each will be uniquely decorated by Liz Biden with luxurious fabrics and missanda wood echoing the halcyon days of the 1970s when Gorongosa was a premier destination for celebrities such as John Wayne, Joan Crawford and Gregory Peck.

 At Royal Gorongosa, the range of activities and fascinating insights into the natural world are seemingly endless.
 Some of the seasonal experiences will include: